 America is not well and its leaders are fine with that.

-It’s no coincidence that the Trump Administration drastically reduced funding for mental healthcare and removed barriers from ill people accessing firearms.
+It’s no coincidence that the Trump Administration and his surrogates drastically reduced funding for mental healthcare and removed barriers from ill people accessing firearms.
 This chaos is what it thrives upon and desires.

 In an environment populated by emotionally fragile and mentally unhealthy people, it’s much easier to act without accountability and to continue to take away resources, personal liberties, and human rights without recompense.

 Mental illness is rarely treated with the same urgency and seriousness as physical illness, and the dismissal is even more profound in days when people feeling deep sadness and great empathy for others are derided as “snowflakes.”
 The callousness of these days makes brain maladies nonexistent, or worse—worthy of ridicule.

 The former President and those who support him are counting on sick people growing too tired from pushing back, too overwhelmed fighting their inner demons, and too hopeless at the story to go on.

 We can’t allow that.

 We need to keep our eyes and ears open to the pain of others right now; to hear the suffering in their words or that buried in their silence—and to move toward it.

 We need to linger long enough to see them; to notice their withdrawal and absence, and to make sure they’re OK.

 We need to use the resources currently available of therapists, doctors, and counselors who understand these invisible sicknesses and how very real they are.